Feel confident and prepared to breastfeed by attending one of our local face-to-face workshops

-If you unable to attend either of these options, our ordinary live sessions or in-person Breastfeeding Education Classes will also provide you with information and support to help you prepare for your new arrivals.
+If you unable to attend either of these options, our ordinary Preparation sessions or in-person Breastfeeding Education Classes will also provide you with information and support to help you prepare for your new arrivals.

 “We learnt SO much!
 We left with a great toolkit and the confidence to spot and solve our minor breastfeeding issues!